arcamens/arcamens/site_app/static/site_app/help/index.md

 ![events-0](/static/site_app/help/events-0.png)

-The action that was performed can be commented on thus giving constructive criticism about your peers work.
+The action that was performed can be feedbacked on thus giving constructive criticism about your peers work.

 Events will carry links to the objects that are related to the user action.
 You can left click on the links